 (f) PAYMENTS.-A payment under a contract under this section shall be made on a monthly basis not later than 60 days after the last day of the month for which the payment is made.

-(g) SIGNUP.-The Secretary shall offer to enter into contracts
+(g) SIGNUP.-The Secretary shall offer to enter into contracts under this section until the termination date.

 (h) Duration of Contract.-